leoidiaz/DttoApp/docs/faq.markdown

 ### What is Dtto?

-- Dtto is an easy to use file archiving tool.
+- Dtto is an easy to use file archiving tool that efficiently checks the differences between the folders you selected and only updates the changes.

 ### Can files be deleted?